Olivia Rodrigo talks watching Depeche Mode and The Cure with her dad

 It was then noted that Rodrigo and her father had been to watch Depeche Mode together a few weeks prior.

-The synth-pop duo – comprising Dave Gahan and Martin Gore – are currently out on their ‘Memento Mori’ world tour.
+The synth-pop duo – comprising Dave Gahan and Martin Gore – are currently out on their ‘Memento Mori’ world tour in support of their 15th album of the same name.
 The Cure, meanwhile, wrapped up a run of North American dates last week.

-Vogue notes that Rodrigo’s parents were mainly into “grunge, rock, and alternative” music when she was growing up, citing the likes of No Doubt, The White Stripes, ’80s metal and Riot Grrrl.
+Vogue said that Rodrigo’s parents were mainly into “grunge, rock and alternative” music when she was growing up, citing the likes of No Doubt, The White Stripes, ’80s metal and Riot Grrrl.

-Rodrigo recalled going to see Weezer at the country fair as her first-ever concert.
+Elsewhere, Rodrigo recalled going to see Weezer at the country fair as her first-ever concert.
 The article also points to a YouTube video that shows the star singing ‘Home Sweet Home’ by Mötley Crüe at a talent competition when she was eight.

 Speaking to NME in 2021, Rodrigo explained that her parents are both “music heads” and had encouraged their daughter’s artistic endeavours from an early age.